The KJV Audio Bible

 Saturday Apr 12, 2025

 As humanity multiplied on earth, their wickedness increased dramatically.
-The chapter says that "every imagination of the thoughts of his heart was only evil continually," causing God deep grief over creating humankind.
-God resolves to wipe out all living creatures from the earth because of this widespread corruption and violence.
+Genesis 6 says that "every imagination of the thoughts of his heart was only evil continually," causing God deep grief over creating humankind.
+God resolved to wipe out all living creatures from the earth because of this widespread corruption and violence.

-God announces His plan to bring a flood to destroy all life, but He establishes a covenant with Noah.
-God commands Noah to bring his wife, sons, and his sons' wives into the ark, along with two (male and female) of every kind of animal to keep them alive.
-He's also instructed to store food for his family and the animals.
+God announced His plan to bring a flood to destroy all life, but He established a covenant with Noah.
+God commanded Noah to bring his wife, sons, and his sons' wives into the ark, along with two (male and female) of every kind of animal to keep them alive.
+Noah was also instructed to store food for his family and the animals.

 Genesis 7